 Exploring the mountains and trails wherever you’re staying doesn’t cost a penny.
 We love making words from sticks and rocks we find in nature….something else that is fun and doesn’t cost anything.
 Best things in life are free, aren’t they?

 While hiking on our friend’s ranch, we saw mule deer tracks, fox tracks, elk tracks, black bear tracks…and a fox!

-We were told there are three foxes native to New Mexico – the Red Fox, the Swift Fox, and this Kit Fox.
+We were told there are three foxes native to New Mexico – the Red Fox, the Swift Fox, and the Kit Fox.
 I was in heaven seeing this Kit Fox.

 Horseback Riding In Chama

-Edward Sargent Wildlife Area has wonderful wildlife viewing, great hiking trails and if you have a horse – bring it!
+Edward Sargent Wildlife Area has incredible wildlife viewing and great hiking trails, and if you have a horse, bring it!
 Hike, camp, horseback!
 The area is wide-opened and beautiful.

 Area Lakes For Fishing In Chama

 It is excellent for sailboats and all types of paddle craft.
 The Visitor Center has more information.
 You can speak with park rangers and pick up maps to the hiking trails or primitive campsites.
 Check out things to do at Heron Lake State Park.
 Chama, New Mexico, outdoor at its best!!

 A 5.5-mile scenic trail along the Rio Chama.
 Quiet coves around this lake are great places to catch trout and Kokanee salmon.
 Birdwatchers can enjoy seeing bald eagles and osprey.
 Find out the things to do at El Vado Lake State Park.